azhirnov/vkTraceConverter/examples/README.md

 --open          doom.vktrace
 --output-dir    converted
 ```
-You can inpect some frames or convert full trace (by removing `begin` and `end` commands) and get fully editable application source code, but usualy there is a megabytes of code and compilation may take a lot of time.<br/>
+You can inspect some frames or convert full trace (by removing `begin` and `end` commands) and get fully editable application source code, but usualy there is a megabytes of code and compilation may take a lot of time.<br/>
 Result: [doom-Frame3098](doom-Frame3098.cpp.txt)